The Art Of Living

 “I am interested in art as a means of living a life; not as a means of making a living.”
 Robert Henri

-The people, groups, organization and affiliations we associate with, are a direct result of our beliefs and mentality.
+The people, groups, organizations, and affiliations we associate with, are a direct result of our beliefs and mentality.

-And our recreational pursuits will most difinitely be in accordance with our treasured way of thinking.
+And our recreational pursuits will most definitely be in accordance with our treasured way of thinking.

 Our money earned will therefore fund the community and societal projects which most appeals to us.